PREVIOUS PROJECTS ARE NOW BEING AMALGAMATED INTO ONE PROGRAM: OPERATION TINY HOMES AUSTRALIA

 Flatpack Kits for Flood Survivors

 We are raising funds to help flood survivors in Northern NSW.
 With the funds raised we are purchasing custom made flatpack tiny house kits, as shown above.
-As of April 11 six kits have now been funded.
-Building will commence on Aril 21.
+Building the kits commenced in April 2022 with several completed already.
+We will continue to build for as long as the funds allow.
 Please come and volunteer your time to help us assemble the homes.
 All skills levels and experience welcome.
 Many Hands make light work!

 Our project is to build sleeping pods and tiny homes for the homeless, with a priority to assist women in need.
 A similar project piloted in the UK has seen the pods hailed as "life-savers" for the support they've given rough sleepers in the city.
 Helen Lloyd-Jeng, from charity Amazing Grace Spaces - says the innovative solution have helped save lives: "The pods have saved six people.That is amazing.
 It gives us a sense of purpose and shows that the pods really do work."